act-rules/act-rules.github.io/_rules/links-with-identical-names-and-context-serve-equivalent-purpose-fd3a94.md

 #### Passed Example 5

-These two HTML `a` elements have the same [accessible name][], the same [accessible description][], the same [context][programmatically determined link context], and go to pages that fulfill the same purpose in relation to the link because they contain the same relevant information.
+These two HTML `a` elements have the same [accessible name][], empty [accessible description][], the same [context][programmatically determined link context], and go to pages that fulfill the same purpose in relation to the link because they contain the same relevant information.

 ```html
 <html lang="en">